perscamden/asylum_diary/README.md

 The main diary entries are in the en/ (older) and the UK/ (more recent) folders.

+It is not reader friendly as it was meant to be a record only.

-I am a nobody, and this happens to me, which means it can happen to pretty much everyone.
+I am a nobody, and this happens to me, it means it can happen to pretty much everyone.

 I won't be surprised that I could be painted in many ways.
 But I confidently say that I tried to offer my best.